Is there a future for humans to write white papers?

-So isn’t it just a matter of time before AI replaces white paper writers and the bottom falls out of the market?
+Or is it just a matter of time before AI replaces all white paper writers and the bottom falls out of the market?

-Why should you invest in learning a skill that’s going to be obsolete in a few years?
+Why should you waste your time learning a skill that’s going to be obsolete in a few years?

 Where it all began: Little League

 AI started by writing short, simple items: Little League baseball stories for local newspapers that couldn’t afford to send a real reporter to the games.

 Like an elementary school textbook, these items contain a limited vocabulary and a lot of repetition.

 For example, one “creative” decision that baseball-writing software makes is to pick which synonym to use for a victory.